Breakfast in the Park with Zelda

 We visited a local park, with wildflowers and poetry in our hands and hearts.
 It was quiet - only bird songs and our recitations for the day broke the silent peace there.

 We carried a couple of flat rocks - for memory.
 One the perfect skipping stone.
-One simply fit perfectly in a palm or pocket.
+One, from Ireland, fit perfectly in a palm.

 A butterfly, a Grey Hairstreak, stopped briefly at the wildflowers.